Wraparound

 Summary: (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to obtain information that would begin to answer questions about Wraparound services.
 Participants were part of one of four groups: The Wraparound Return (WR) group, the Wraparound Diversion (WD) group, the Pre-Wraparound (PW) group, and the Non-Wraparound (NW) group.
 Measures utilized include the Community Adjustment Rating Scale, including measures of restrictiveness of living, school attendance, job training attendance, and harmful behaviors.
 Involvement in community activities and evaluation of services provided were also measured.
-Results indicate a higher percentage of youth in both Wraparound groups were rated as Good or Fair in adjustment than in the other two groups.
+Results indicate that a higher percentage of youth in both Wraparound groups were rated as Good or Fair in adjustment than in the other two groups.
 Those in the NW group had the poorest ratings, with none achieving a rating of Good and 60% being rated as Poor.
 The same patterns held for ratings of the number of youth with more than 10 days of community involvement.
 Limitations include small sample sizes, lack of follow-up, and lack of normative data for the measures used.

 Length of controlled postintervention follow-up: None.